Brewers vs. Dodgers Player Props Betting Odds

 |0

-Bet on player props for Rowdy Tellez, Willy Adames or other Brewers players with DraftKings Sportsbook.
+Bet on player props for Willy Adames, Rowdy Tellez or other Brewers players with DraftKings Sportsbook.

 Buy officially licensed gear for your favorite teams and players at Fanatics!